OrionExplorer/dcpam/README.md

 * Many DCPAM Database nodes can be encapsulated into single data access point by DCPAM WDS.

 #### DCPAM Construct
-DCPAM Construct is going to be main system administration web application.
+DCPAM Construct is going to be the main system administration web application.

 #### DCPAM Access
 DCPAM Access is going to be dedicated Bussiness Inteligence web application.